okta/okta-sdk-dotnet/docs/AuthenticatorApi.md

 <a name="activateauthenticator"></a>
 # **ActivateAuthenticator**
-> Authenticator ActivateAuthenticator (string authenticatorId)
+> void ActivateAuthenticator (string authenticatorId)

 Activate an Authenticator